gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 ### Property 1: the Conditional Expectation Operator

-The first easy thing we can do with the local approximation is to apply the Taylor approximation $\log(x) \approx x-1$ when $x\approx 1$, to the LLR function
+The first easy thing we can do with the local approximation is to apply the Taylor approximation, $\log(x) \approx x-1$ when $x\approx 1$, to the LLR function

 $$
 \mathrm{LLR}(x,y) = \log \left( \frac{P_{\mathsf {xy}}(x,y)}{P_\mathsf x(x) P_\mathsf y(y)} \right)\approx \widetilde{\mathrm{LLR}}(x,y) = \frac{P_{\mathsf {xy}}(x,y) - P_\mathsf x(x) P_\mathsf y(y)}{P_\mathsf x(x) P_\mathsf y(y)}
 $$

-We could have defined the modal decomposition with the target function of $\widetilde{\mathrm{LLR}}$, which can also be reasonably read as "describing the dependence".
+We can also just take the reference $R_\mathsf x = P_\mathsf x, R_\mathsf y= P_\mathsf y$ to further simplify thins.
+We could have defined the modal decomposition with the target function of $\widetilde{\mathrm{LLR}}$, and choose this new reference, which can also be reasonably read as "describing the dependence".
+We view this as purly a choice of presentation style, and the difference happens to vanish under the local approximation.

 There is an additional interesting property of this approximated version of LLR: when viewed as an operator on the functional space it is closely related to the conditional expectation operator.

 > **Property 1:**
 > Let $B : \mathcal {F_X} \mapsto \mathcal {F_Y}$ be defined as
+>
 > $$
 > B(f) \stackreled{\Delta}{=} \sum_x \widetilde{\mathrm{LLR}}(x,y)\cdot f(x) = \frac{P_{\mathsf {xy}}(x,y) - P_\mathsf x(x) P_\mathsf y(y)}{P_\mathsf x(x) P_\mathsf y(y)} \cdot f(x)
 > $$
+>